.gov: History

-Beginning in 1997, the General Services Administration (GSA) began administering .gov.
-In February 2011, the GSA selected Verisign to manage the registry services, replacing Native Technologies, Inc.
+Beginning in 1997, the General Services Administration (GSA) began administering gov. In February 2011, the GSA selected Verisign to manage the registry services, replacing Native Technologies, Inc.

 Responsibility for the TLD was transferred to the Cybersecurity and Infrastructure Security Agency (CISA) under the DOTGOV Online Trust in Government Act of 2020, part of the Consolidated Appropriations Act, 2021.

 In January 2023, CISA selected Cloudflare to replace Verisign in providing registry services.
-Cloudflare will also provide authoritative DNS services for the .gov domain.
+Cloudflare will also provide authoritative DNS services for the gov domain.

 Use

-Many governments in the United States use a .gov domain, though most use .us (e.g., leg.state.nv.us), .com (e.g., myflorida.com), .org (e.g., lacity.org), or other TLDs (e.g., senate.mn).
-The full list of registered .gov domains is published at get.gov/data.
+Many governments in the United States use a gov domain, though most use .us (e.g., leg.state.nv.us), .com (e.g., myflorida.com), .org (e.g., lacity.org), or other TLDs (e.g., senate.mn).
+The full list of registered gov domains is published at get.gov/data.

-During GSA's administration of .gov, registration and annual renewal fees peaked at $400 per year.
+During GSA's administration of gov, registration and annual renewal fees peaked at $400 per year.
 When CISA began managing the TLD in April 2021, all fees were removed.

-Federal Executive branch policy requires the use of .gov for civilian agencies, but some U.S. government-related websites use non-.gov domain names, including the United States Postal Service (e.g., usps.com) and various recruiting websites for armed services (e.g., goarmy.com).
-The United States Department of Defense and its subsidiary organizations typically use the .mil sTLD instead of .gov.
+Federal Executive branch policy requires the use of gov for civilian agencies, but some U.S. government-related websites use other domain names, including the United States Postal Service (e.g., usps.com) and various recruiting websites for armed services (e.g., goarmy.com).
+The United States Department of Defense and its subsidiary organizations typically use the mil sTLD instead of gov.

 Eligibility

-U.S.-based government organizations and publicly controlled entities are eligible to obtain a .gov domain.
+U.S.-based government organizations and publicly controlled entities are eligible to obtain a gov domain.
 This includes federal, state, local, or territorial government, as well as any tribal government recognized by the federal government or a state government.

-To register a .gov domain, an authorization letter must be submitted to CISA.
+To register a gov domain, an authorization letter must be submitted to CISA.
 The signer of the letter differs by entity type, but it is typically an agency's head, chief information officer (CIO), or highest-ranking or elected official.

-Historically, only U.S. federal government agencies were allowed to register a .gov domain.
+Historically, only U.S. federal government agencies were allowed to register a gov domain.
 In May 2002, GSA proposed a change that would open registration to state, local, and tribal governments in the U.S., a change that went into effect in March 2003.

-In November 2019, before the transfer of .gov to CISA, GSA's authorization process was shown to be weak after someone impersonated the mayor of Exeter, Rhode Island in an authorization letter and successfully gained control of exeterri.gov.
+In November 2019, before the transfer of gov to CISA, GSA's authorization process was shown to be weak after someone impersonated the mayor of Exeter, Rhode Island in an authorization letter and successfully gained control of exeterri.gov.
 In response, GSA said it had implemented additional fraud prevention controls, and CISA advocated for transferring the TLD from GSA.

 Policy

-The DOTGOV Act requires that CISA maintain requirements that “minimize the risk of .gov internet domains whose names could mislead or confuse users”.
+The DOTGOV Act requires that CISA maintain requirements that "minimize the risk of gov Internet domains whose names could mislead or confuse users".
 These include: